osmandapp/web/main/docs/user/plan-route/create-route.md

 2. Tap the *profile icon* in the bottom left corner of the map screen.
 Not on the top icon, it will open the Configure Map menu.
 3. In the *[Point Context menu](#point-context-menu) → Change route type before/after*.

 With this option, you can choose how points are connected for the whole track or only for the next segment.
 This can be done in a straight line or by calculating a route using one of the profiles that you have enabled in the OsmAnd app *Menu → Settings → App profiles*.

+Choose how to connect the points, by a straight line, or calculate a route between them as specified:

 - *Whole track* - The whole track will be recalculated using the selected profile.
 - *Next segment* - Only the next segment will be recalculated using the selected profile.

+__
+When using two or more app profiles for a route:
+- For Android, each segment has a profile icon and the colour of the application profile used to calculate the route between the formation points.
+- For iOS, all segments have the colour of the last used app profile for route calculation.

 **Recalculate routes**